shyampurk/bluemix-parking-meter/BUILD.md

 Step 4 : Once the .apk file is build successfully, you will find the app at this path

-     			./platforms/android/ant-build/MainActivity-debug.apk

-Step 5 : Rename the apk file to a more suitable name, like auto-park.apk .
+     			./platforms/android/ant-build/AutoPark-debug.apk

-Step 6 : Install the App on an Android Phone.
+Step 5 : Install the App on an Android Phone.
+Follow the steps in [README file](README.md) to use the app.